Alexhuszagh/lattice/README.md

 }
 ```

+Compare this to the same code using [cURL](https://gist.github.com/Alexhuszagh/e3c534f7cf317c5f88102f1307113622).
 No external libraries, no defines, no unresolved symbols.
 No hassle.

 ## Features